elenasamuylova/drafts/llm_course.md

 You can use it to evaluate task execution along multiple dimensions.
 For example:

-**Usefulness**
+- **Usefulness**.
 Did the agent provide a response that was clear, actionable, and helpful?

-**Example**
+> **Example**.
 If asked to schedule a meeting, did it provide all necessary details like time and location?

-**Task Completion**
+- **Task Completion**.
 Did the agent complete the assigned task?

-**Example**
+> **Example**.
 If it was supposed to send an email or create a calendar event, was the task actually executed?
 An LLM-as-a-Judge can verify this by checking logs, API responses, or other system-level confirmations to ensure the action was performed.

-**Correct Tool Use**
+- **Correct Tool Use**.
 Did the agent invoke the appropriate tools or APIs to complete the action?

-**Example**
-If the user asks to add an event to their calendar, the agent should select the correct calendar tool (e.g., Google Calendar or Outlook) based on the user’s context — and avoid hallucinating unsupported or unexpected commands.
+> **Example**.If the user asks to add an event to their calendar, the agent should select the correct calendar tool (e.g., Google Calendar or Outlook) based on the user’s context — and avoid hallucinating unsupported or unexpected commands.

-**Session-level evaluation**
+**Session-level evaluation**.
 Agent behavior often unfolds over multi-step interactions, not just single responses.
 To properly evaluate such systems, it's important to assess the entire session or conversation, rather than isolated outputs.

-**For example**, you can pass the full interaction history into an LLM-as-Judge and ask it to evaluate:
+For example, you can pass the full interaction history into an LLM-as-Judge and ask it to evaluate:
 - **Task execution**: Did the agent follow through on the plan it proposed?
 - **User experience**: Did the user have to repeat themselves, express confusion, or dissatisfaction?
 - **Dialogue quality**: Did the agent gather all needed information to complete the task?